8 Home Buying Myths You Need to Move Past

 Go with mortgage insurance.
 Mortgage insurance can increase your purchase power and allow you to keep your hard-earned money in savings.
 Plus if you choose a loan program with private mortgage insurance, it can be canceled once you reach a certain loan-to-value (LTV).

-Bottom line: A down payment may seem like the only way to get a competitive interest rate or low monthly payment, but it’s not.
+Home buying fact: A down payment may seem like the only way to get a competitive interest rate or low monthly payment, but it’s not.
 Things like credit history, income, and debt affect your loan program (and ultimately payments), too.
 Find success by calculating how much you can afford.
 Better yet, speak with a salary-based mortgage consultant.
 This way your needs are top of mind, and there’s no pressure.

 2. It’s cheaper to rent than own